yt-project/blog/content/posts/yt_idv_spin.md

 *Creating isocontours with multiple layers: this gif shows the process of adding and deleting multiple isocontour layers, demonstrated on the ActiveParticleTwoSphere sample dataset.*

 ## Spherical Rendering
-The other main feature I worked on this semester was spherical rendering in yt-idv.
+The other main feature I worked on this semester was spherical rendering in yt-idv ([PR #42](https://github.com/yt-project/yt_idv/pull/42)).
 Many datasets are natively stored as (r, theta, phi) spherical coordinates rather than as (x, y, z) cartesian coordinates, so it would make sense for yt-idv to support these datasets, letting the user avoid the hassle of converting these datasets to utilize a cartesian coordinate system instead.

 The rendering approach here is comprised of two steps.
 The geometry shader essentially converts the coordinates from spherical to cartesian, splitting up what was once a collection of rectangular subsections of (r, theta, phi) into a collection of wedge-shaped subsections of (x, y, z).
 These are subsequently passed down to our ray-tracing fragment shader, in which we do our standard ray-tracing regimen (with a few spherical to cartesian adjustments) to render fragments onto the screen.